anhtq0111/Thuc-tap-VCcorp/Week 4/report.md

   -    Horizontal (scale-out across commodity servers)
   -    Mongodb, Cassandra, Hbase

+#### MySQl
+MySQL is an open-source RDBMS, now owned by Oracle, known for speed, reliability, and ease of use.
+MySQL is often used in LAMP stack (Linux, Apache, MySQL, PHP/Python/Perl) environments for small to medium-sized web applications.

+#### PostgreSQL
+PostgreSQL: An open-source object-relational database system with advanced features (e.g., support for custom functions and procedures as well as for complex queries, indexing, and transactions).
+PostgreSQL is best for large-scale applications, data warehousing, and geospatial data.

+#### SQL Server
+Microsoft SQL Server: A proprietary RDBMS by Microsoft, which is part of a suite with editions like Express, Standard, and Enterprise.
+Microsoft SQL Server integrates well with Microsoft's ecosystem and is suitable for diverse applications from small businesses to large enterprises.

+Transact SQL, or T-SQL, is the SQL dialect used
+#### MongoDB
+MongoDB: popular document-oriented NoSQL database that stores data in flexible, JSON-like BSON documents, providing scalability and high performance for diverse data types.

+#### Cassandra
+Cassandra: A distributed and highly scalable NoSQL database designed for handling large amounts of data across multiple servers with a decentralized architecture, making it suitable for high-speed and high-volume applications.

+####

 ### CAP
 - Consistency:  all nodes see the same data simultaneously.
 All users see the same data at the same time, regardless of the node they connect to.
 - Availability: the system remains operational all of the time.
 Every request will get a response regardless of the individual state of the nodes.